Special Operations Center "South" (Ukraine)

-The Special Operations Center "South" (formerly the 73rd Naval Special Operations Center "Chieftain Antin Holovaty") (MUNА3199) is the naval spetsnaz component of the Ukrainian Special Operations Forces (SSO) that specialized in amphibious reconnaissance to prepare for amphibious warfare operations, clandestine operation, defense against swimmer incursions, direct action against important strategic or tactical goals, irregular warfare, maritime counterterrorism and hostage rescue, naval special warfare, and underwater demolition.
+The Special Operations Center "South" (formerly the 73rd Naval Special Operations Center "Chieftain Antin Holovaty") (MUNА3199) is the naval special forces component of the Ukrainian Special Operations Forces (SSO) that specialized in amphibious reconnaissance to prepare for amphibious warfare operations, clandestine operation, defense against swimmer incursions, direct action against important strategic or tactical goals, irregular warfare, maritime counterterrorism and hostage rescue, naval special warfare, and underwater demolition.
 It joined the Ukrainian Navy on 1992 and became a part of SSO in 2016, becoming the sole Ukrainian Navy component of SSO.
 It is headquartered at Ochakiv.

 History

 Establishment and early history

-The brigade began operations as the 17th Separate Special Purpose Brigade of the Soviet Navy, being reformed into the 1464th Naval Reconnaissance Battalion before the Dissolution of Soviet Union, after which on 9 April 1992, two thirds of officers and all other personnel of the Battalion under Commander Anatoly Leonidovich Karpenko swore allegiance to Ukraine, and the Battalion became 7th Separate Special Operations Brigade of the Ukrainian Navy.
+The brigade began operations as the 17th Separate Special Purpose Brigade of the Soviet Navy, being reformed into the 1464th Naval Reconnaissance Battalion before the Dissolution of Soviet Union, after which on 9 April 1992, two thirds of officers and all other personnel of the battalion under Commander Anatoly Leonidovich Karpenko swore allegiance to Ukraine, and the Battalion became 7th Separate Special Operations Brigade of the Ukrainian Navy.

 From August — September 1992, the 7th Naval Special Operations Brigade along with Alpha Group took part in the Operation Shield of Ukraine to ensure the safe delivery of "hryvnia" from Canada to Ukraine on the ship "Petr Aleynikov".

 Rumors began to arise about an alleged attempt by Ukraine to seize the Black Sea Fleet headquarters and other Russia facilities in Sevastopol by using the forces of the 7th Naval Special Operations Brigade.
 The source of these rumors was a novel Confrontation by the editor of the special operations department of the Russian illustrated magazine Soldier of Fortune, Serhiy Kozlov.
 The incident alleged to be a takeover attempt was actually a covert reconnaissance operation.

 The brigade took part in multiple non-combat operations including the handling of a major spillway accident in Kharkiv, abandoned ordinance removal near Odessa and Kherson, removal of World War I era naval mines from the Danube near Izmail and several landmines in the South of Ukraine.
 Ukrainian patrol boat Skadovsk which was then under the command of the brigade destroyed a sea mine, which was found floating near city of Izmail in 1993 and in 1996 the vessel was also used to destroy an aerial bomb near a pier in Kherson.
 In 1995, the Ukrainian ship Pereyaslav was subordinated to the brigade.

-In 2004, it was transferred from Pervomaiskyi island to Ochakiv Garrison becoming 73rd Naval Special Operations Regiment with the following designated purposes.
+In 2004, it was transferred from Kozachyi Island to Ochakiv Garrison, becoming the 73rd Naval Special Operations Regiment with the following designated purposes.